jriecken/sat-js/README.md

 ### SAT.Polygon

-This is a **convex** polygon, whose points are specified in a clockwise fashion.
+This is a **convex** polygon, whose points are specified in a counter-clockwise fashion.
 It is created by calling:

     // Create a triangle at (0,0)
     var p = new SAT.Polygon(new SAT.Vector(), [